 During the cold winter months, you might focus most of your efforts to stay comfortable indoors on your heating system.
 But as the temperature drops, don’t forget about your humidity levels to help ensure you’re comfortable in your home.
 As we bring in outside air and heat it, the humidity levels drop substantially.
 When humidity levels are off, both you and your home may feel the effects.

 One of the best ways to regulate humidity levels is by investing in a humidifier.
 Humidifiers add moisture to the air in your home to reach optimal humidity levels, which in turn can improve the overall air quality inside.
+They automatically control the humidity levels within your home by converting water into vapor and circulating it through your ductwork.
 Here, we’re going over what you need to know about these systems — from how they work to the different types available — so you can choose the humidifier that works best for your home and budget.

 What is a humidifier?